-- The progress and development of every student in their class - Working closely with any teaching assistants/learning support assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching - Working with the Head of Inclusion and Support Teachers to review each student's progress and development and decide on any changes to provision - Ensuring they follow this Inclusion policy
+- The progress and development of every student in their class - Incorporating elements of differentiation, modifications and accommodations into their lesson plans to ensure students are supported as per their needs as stated in their IEPs.
+This differentiation is expected to be consistently applied throughout the academic year to ensure students' progress and the removal of barriers to learning. - Working closely with any teaching assistants/learning support assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching - Working with the Head of Inclusion and Support Teachers to review each student's progress and development and decide on any changes to provision - Ensuring they follow this Inclusion policy